albertgrala/want-php/README.md

 + Command to generate a plugin ``joomla:plugin``
 + Command to generate a module ``joomla:module``
 + Command to generate a template ``joomla:template``
-+ Add templates for multiple Joomla versions (2.5,3) using flags. i.e. ``php want joomla:component mycomp --v3``
++ Generate code for multiple Joomla versions (2.5,3) using flags. i.e. ``php want joomla:component mycomp --v3``

 ## Contribution

 You are more than welcome to contribute to this project, just submit a pull request.
-Create a new Issue and label it `feature` or `question` and there will can talk about the project.
+Create a new Issue and label it `feature` or `question` and there we can talk about the project.